IdeaConnection.com

 Michael Shermer

 In the 70s, ad guy Donald Gunn fell into the trap of the Pattern-Seeking Fallacy when he identified his 12 Master Formats of tv commercials.
-See this quick but comprehensive review by Seth Stevenson for Slate.

 Then along came Jacob Goldenberg and his co-authors who say there are only eight templates underneath most successful television commercials in Cracking the Ad Code.